Lets start where it all began, rewind back to 2010..

 My chalet slept 60 guests over 28 bedrooms which meant transfer (transfer day is when all of your guests leave and the bedrooms and chalet is deep cleaned and turned over ready for the new arrivals, they could be arriving in as little as 4 hours after the last guests left) days were exhausting, but are you really working a ski season if they aren’t?
 Although I shockingly skied on transfer day on multiple occasions and almost always managed atleast an hours nap before working again for dinner service, and once a month got transfer evening off!

 The town of Lech is small which means it lacks other seasonaires or nightlife so the people I worked with were all I had, id say this was probably the biggest downside to Lech because I would of liked to have met more girls of my age doing something similar.
-Although St. Anton was a 30minute bus journey away which has much more of a seasonaire and party culture, this meant every Wednesday (day off) all of us chalet staff skied or got the bus to St Anton for Apres and the bussed or taxi’d home that night, it was my weekly dose of jager and beer in my sallys and that was enough for me, I’m not a massive drinker and skiing was my No.1 priority.
+Although St. Anton was a 30minute bus journey away which has much more of a seasonaire and party culture, this meant every Wednesday (day off) all of us chalet staff skied or got the bus to St Anton for Apres and the bussed or taxi’d home that night, it was my weekly dose of jager and beer and that was enough for me, I’m not a massive drinker and skiing was my No.1 priority.
 If you’re in it for the party then don’t go to Lech, but for me it worked well, my Arlberg lift pass gave me great access to a wide selection of mountains (Warth, Zurs, St. Anton, St. Christoph, Sonnenkopf) therefore nothing was off limits.